header

 NOTE:

-However, given the troubled period, it is not impossible that this helmet was worn like this during the last three months of the Empire.
+On May 1, 1815, the regiments were reorganized, and the 8th regiment became the 13th.
+However, due to the turbulent period, it is not impossible that this helmet was worn in this manner during the last three months of the Empire.

 This is the only known specimen of this type to date.